 changed dramatically in 2001.
 Out of nowhere I

-flurry of suspicious new events.
+new flurry of highly suspicious events.

-The Gypsy Prophecy is the story of
+Gypsy Prophecy is a story that

-Predestination.
-It explains how my marriage to Marla was foretold well in
+tale explains how my marriage to Marla was foretold well in

 Eve, 2000.
 Sunday evening.